A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

-As reference solutions $I(t|E^0)$ for each potential $E^0$ we numerically solve the integral equation by approximating the integral in \eqref{inteqap} by a midpoint quadrature rule and solving the resulting system of linear equations.
-To achieve a high accuracy we use a very small grid spacing in the temporal direction of $\Delta t \approx 5.7\times 10^{-4}$.
-These reference solutions are used as reliable approximations of the true solutions.
+As reference solutions $I(t;E^0)$ for each potential $E^0$ we numerically solve the integral equation by approximating the integral in \eqref{inteqap} by a midpoint quadrature rule and solving the resulting system of linear equations.
+To achieve a high accuracy we use a very small grid spacing in the temporal direction of $\Delta t \approx 5\times 10^{-4}$.
+These reference solutions are used as reliable approximations of the true solutions and compared to the deep surrogate approach.
 For $E^0=\{-4,0,4\}$, Figure 1 compares these reference solutions to the parametric solutions achieved by the surrogates.
-In each case, the neural network solutions are close to the references. \\ \\ To generate synthetic data for the Bayesian inference task, noise is added to the reference solutions at 100 random time points.
+In each case the neural network solutions are close to the references.
+In particular, we see that the deep learning integral equation solver has comparable accuracy to the established deep learning PDE solver. \\ \\ Evaluating both the integral equation and PDE based surrogates is significantly faster than performing quadrature or finite difference at a resolution that achieves the same accuracy.
+For the integral equation surrogate we are able to perform 178,194 evaluations every second at 100 data locations.
+In comparison, applying midpoint quadrature with a resolution that achieves the same accuracy as the surrogate we can solve the integral equation problem just 229 times a second using optimised forward substitution methods to solve the lower triangular system.
+Our PDE surrogate model is slightly slower, achieving 171,943 evaluations at the data points each second, due to requirement to automatically differentiate the approximation to the PDE at the spatial boundary.
+Solving the 2-dimensional PDE by applying Crank--Nicolson finite differences with sparse linear algebra methods takes 1.51 seconds for a single solve at the same accuracy as the surrogate.
+Hence in both cases we see a massive a speed-up of 3-6 orders of magnitude using the surrogate models over traditional discretisation schemes. \\ \\ Having solved the forward problem, we now consider the Bayesian inverse problem.
+We generate synthetic data for the Bayesian inference task by randomly adding noise to the reference solutions at 100 random time points before sampling.
 To study the effect of the noise-level of the data on the posterior distributions for $E^0$, Gaussian noise with different variances was used for $E^0 = \{-4,0,4\}$.
 A uniform $U(-6,6)$ prior distributions was placed on $E^0$, and a $U(0,3)$ prior distribution was placed on $\sigma$.
-The neural network surrogate solutions were then used in a Metropolis--Hastings sampler \cite{metropolis1953equation} to approximate the posterior distributions.
-Figure 2 shows the simulated data (first row) together with the approximated posterior distributions for $E^0$ obtained using the PDE-based surrogate model (second row).
-For the integral equations based network the results are presented in the same format in Figure 3.
-The approximated posterior distributions of $\sigma$ are omitted from these figures, however these gave estimates consistent with the true noise levels.
+The neural network surrogate solutions were then used in a Metropolis--Hastings sampler \cite{metropolis1953equation} to approximate the joint posterior distribution.
+Figure 2 shows the simulated data (first row) together with the approximated marginal posterior distributions for $E^0$ obtained using the PDE-based surrogate model (second row).
+For the integral equation based surrogate the results are presented in the same format in Figure 3.
+The approximated posterior distributions of $\sigma$ also gave estimates consistent with the true noise levels, however these results are omitted.